 - ⇒ You can save your online application and return to it later.
 You may resume using the link at the top of the online form.
-You will also receive an email with a link to your online form. - ⇒ On the last screen you will have a preview of your application, before you submit you may use the "Print this form" function to save a copy of your application before you submit. - ⇒ If you want to work offline, there are forms (.doc) available for you to download at https://www.redumbrellafund.org/grantmaking/apply-grant/ You can prepare the application offline and copy-paste your answers into the online form.
+You will also receive an email with a link to your online form. - ⇒ On the last screen, you will have a preview of your application.
+Before you submit you may use the "Print this form" function to save a copy of your application.